syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.NETCORE/data-labels.md

 # Data labels in ##Platform_Name## 3D Chart Component

 Data labels are fields that includes information about the sample point connected to an output.

-Data label can be added to a chart series by enabling the [`Visible`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart3DDataLabelSettings.html#Syncfusion_EJ2_Charts_Chart3DDataLabelSettings_Visible) option in the dataLabel.
+It can be added to a chart series by enabling the [`Visible`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart3DDataLabelSettings.html#Syncfusion_EJ2_Charts_Chart3DDataLabelSettings_Visible) property in the [`DataLabel`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart3DSeries.html#Syncfusion_EJ2_Charts_Chart3DSeries_DataLabel).
 By default, the labels will arrange smartly without overlapping.

 {% if page.publishingplatform == "aspnet-core" %}